 - Improve your conversion ratio via an enhanced user experience

-Bottom-line, it’s all about increasing your revenues or subscribers at the different level of your acquisition funnel.
+Bottom-line, it’s all about increasing your revenue or subscriber base at the different levels of your acquisition funnel.

 There are 2 very important aspects to look after when you’re making your website multilingual: (1) SEO and (2) User experience.

 There is one thing you want to be sure of: being indexed in your translated languages.
 Especially when you’re an e-commerce or online service web app.
 Based on Google SEO guidelines you should ensure that: